Home » Activities » White Water Rafting – Zambia

 • Please leave behind: Anything you don’t want to get wet and any valuables.

-Sturdy shoes/trainers or rafting shoes.
+• Sturdy shoes/trainers or rafting shoes.
 Your shoes must be securely fitted to your feet (i.e. no flip-flops) They will be lost!
-Wet Suits will be provided in the winter months.

 Minimum age: 15 years (This can be flexible, at management’s discretion i.e. if the child is of the right maturity, strength and will fit into a life jacket properly then younger children are sometimes accepted.)